Head Coach

 Head Coach of Development

-Lauren started swimming competitively in 2005 for the Hamilton Aquatic Club (HAC) in Ontario.
-She swam with HAC until 2016 when she moved to British Columbia to pursue her academic and athletic goals at Simon Fraser University (SFU).
+Lauren started her swimming career in 2005 for the Hamilton Aquatic Club in Ontario.
+In 2016, she moved to British Columbia to pursue her academic and athletic goals at Simon Fraser University (SFU).
 Lauren swam varsity at SFU from 2016-2021 while she completed a Bachelor of Science in Health Sciences.
 From 2021-2025, Lauren completed a Bachelor of Science in Nursing at Thompson Rivers University.
+Lauren started coaching in 2011 with the Hamilton Aquatic Club and has coached various winter clubs since then.
+Lauren started coaching for the Marlins in 2016.

-Lauren loves to race anything and everything from 50m to 10km and has competed at many competitions around the world including competitions hosted by Swim Ontario, Swim BC, Swimming Canada, Swim USA, Swim Austria, FINA, NCAA Division 2, and BCSSA.
+Lauren loved to race anything and everything from 50m to 10km and has competed at many competitions around the world including competitions hosted by Swim Ontario, Swim BC, Swimming Canada, Swim USA, Swim Austria, FINA, NCAA Division 2, and BCSSA.

 Assistant Coach